webda2l/symfony-docs/object_mapper.rst

         public array $products;
     }

-This configuration tells ObjectMapper to map each item in the `products` array using the usual mapping rules.
+With this configuration, ObjectMapper maps each item in the ``products`` array according to the usual mapping rules.
+Without ``transform: new MapCollection()``, the array is left unchanged.

-If you do not add `transform: new MapCollection()`, the array will be mapped as-is.

 .. versionadded:: 7.4

-    The MapCollection component was introduced in Symfony 7.4.
+    The ``MapCollection`` transformer was introduced in Symfony 7.4.

 Mapping Multiple Targets
 ------------------------